 The archaeological record tells us that human beings arrived in the Great Lakes region, from the west, almost 11,000 years ago.
 These early Native Americans were nomadic hunters and gatherers who pursued mastodons, woolly mammoths, and migratory game along the edges of the receding glaciers.

-Michigan’s earliest residents were largely affiliated with the Algonquin nation, a people who had been driven by the Iroquois from Canada’s Georgian Bay.
+Michigan’s earliest residents were largely affiliated with the Algonquin nation, a people who had been driven by the Haudenosaunee from Canada’s Georgian Bay.
 Down through the centuries, this migratory population came to organize themselves into three major tribal cultures – the Ottawa, Chippewa, and Potowatomi, forming a loose confederation known as the Three Fires.
 A fourth group of people, calling themselves the Wendats (Wyandots), settled in southeastern Michigan.
 Both the Wendats and the Potowatomi established permanent and semi-permanent villages along the Huron River.
 Their culture included intricate social systems and complex religious beliefs.
 They engaged in varying degrees of agricultural practice and/or permanent settlement, pursued cooperative barter and trade, and struggled competitively for life-supporting resources.

 Europeans began to arrive in Michigan at the beginning of the 17th century.
 First to come were the French explorers, who were followed by fur trappers and traders, and later by Jesuit missionaries.
 It was the explorer Robert Cavelier Sieur de LaSalle and his party who “discovered” the Huron River in 1680 while traveling overland from Lake Michigan.
 They paddled south from Portage Lake to the area near modern-day Belleville.
 Resuming their land route, they encountered the established Native American settlements near the river’s mouth.
 The French named the people who lived there the Hurons (from the French word hure referring to rough hair and inferring uncivilized characteristics), and named the river the Riviere Aux Hurons, or River of the Hurons.